Rowan County 2021 municipal election results - Salisbury Post

 • Brandon Kelly Gibbs: 59 votes

-Kannapolis City Council member (Vote For 3.
+Kannapolis City Council member (Vote for 3.
 Only Rowan County votes included)

 • Doug Wilson: 238 votes